Altermagnetic spin-split Fermi surfaces in CrSb revealed by quantum oscillation measurements

-For instructive purposes, we briefly clarify the quantum-oscillation frequency $F$ before presenting the data. $F$ is related to the maximum or minimum cross-sectional area $A$ of the Fermi surface normal to the applied field via the Onsager relation: $F = (\hbar/2\pi e) A$ \cite{SM}.
+We briefly clarify the quantum-oscillation frequency $F$. $F$ is related to the maximum or minimum cross-sectional area $A$ of the Fermi surface normal to the applied field via the Onsager relation: $F = (\hbar/2\pi e) A$ \cite{SM}.
 In the present case, $F$ = 300 T corresponds to 1\% of the cross-sectional area of the Brillouin zone perpendicular to the $c$ axis.
 The cross-sectional area $A$ depends on where the Fermi surface is cut, which can be specified by the wave number $\kappa$ along the field direction.
 In this context, the adjectives `maximum' and `minimum' refer to the $A$'s at which d$A$/d$\kappa$ = 0.
 The Fermi surface is determined by comparing experimental frequencies to theoretical predictions based on band-structure calculations.
-The temperature and magnetic-field dependences of the quantum-oscillation amplitude are described by the Lifshitz--Kosevich formula (see Supplemental Material \cite{SM}).
+The temperature and magnetic-field dependences of the quantum-oscillation amplitude are described by the Lifshitz--Kosevich formula \cite{SM}.

 We performed fully relativistic electronic band-structure calculations including spin-orbit coupling (SOC) for the altermagnetic state, using the PBE-GGA potential within the DFT~(density functional theory)~+~$U$ scheme with the \textsc{Wien2k} code \cite{WIEN2K_JCP, Perdew96PRL} (see Supplemental Material \cite{SM}).
 SOC is essential for the data interpretation as it alters the cyclotron orbits by gapping out the crossing points of Fermi surface sheets on the nodal planes $\Gamma$MK, $\Gamma$KHA, and ALH, where altermagnetic spin splitting does not occur (the high-symmetry points and lines in the Brillouin zone are explained in \cite{SM}).
 In the following, the wave numbers $k_x$ ($\parallel a^*$) and $k_y$ ($k_x \bot k_y$) are measured in units of $(2/\sqrt{3})(2\pi/a)$, while $k_z$ is measured in units of $2\pi/c$.